IGVF-DACC/igvfd/README.md

 # From repository.
 $ docker compose up
 # Note if any dependencies have changed (e.g. switching between branches that
-# rely on different version of snovault) use the build flag as well
+# rely on different versions of snovault) use the build flag as well
 # to rebuild the underlying Docker image:
 $ docker compose up --build
 ```